Describe the moment in time when you knew you wanted to be an architect.

-“Put stuff where it wants to be”.
-Initially it seems like that goes without saying however it gets at the very heart of what architecture is, the composition of special relationships. (inside vs. outside, public vs. private, etc.) As designers one identifies patterns, symmetries, and sequences.
-This how the logic of a building is fabricated but it is not necessarily the spaces will be interpreted by its users.
+“Put stuff where it wants to be.”
+Initially it seems like that goes without saying however it gets at the very heart of what architecture is, the composition of special relationships (inside vs. outside, public vs. private, etc.).
+Designers must identify patterns, symmetries, and sequences.
+This how the logic of a building is fabricated but it is not necessarily how the spaces will be interpreted by its users.
 More succinctly put, “Is everything where it wants to be?”

 What is your favorite cuisine?